mkandes/batch-computing/NOHUP.md

 ### Control Priority Nice-ly

-When managing processes manually, it's always good practice to also control their priority, especially when working on a shared, multiuser system, as all systems have a limited amount of compute resources available at any given time. [`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) is the command that allows you to assign and execute a program with a relative CPU priority.
-A *niceness* of **-20** is the highest priority you can assign to a process, while **19** is the lowest.
+When managing processes on a shared, multi-user system, it's always good practice to also control the priority of your processes as all systems have a limited amount of compute resources available at any given time. [`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) is the command that allows you to assign and execute a program with a relative CPU priority.
+A *niceness* of **-20** is the highest priority that can be assigned to a process, while **19** is the lowest.
 Note, however, only the `root` user can set the nice value from -20 to 19.
 Regular users can only set nice values from 0 to 19.
 The default value is **0**.

-## Additional References

--

 #